+Forms for candidacy application can be obtained from the Graduate Division office.

-REQUIREMENTS FOR THE DEGREE OF DOCTOR OF ENGINEERING SCIENCE IN THE DEPARTMENT OF CHEMICAL ENGINEERING The Department of Chemical Engineering recommends as candidates for the degree of Doctor of Engineering Science in Chemical Engineering those who have obtained the Master of Science degree in Chemical Engineering from accredited institutions and who fulfill the requirements specified for the doctoral degree.
+DEPARTMENT OF CHEMICAL ENGINEERING

+The Department of Chemical Engineering recommends as candidates for the degree of Doctor of Engineering Science in Chemical Engineering those who have obtained the Master of Science degree in Chemical Engineering from accredited institutions and who fulfill the requirements specified for the doctoral degree.
 Required courses for the program will include thermodynamics, kinetics, design, advanced chemical engineering problems courses and such additional courses as may be specified by the Department.
 Research for the degree requires an original research, development or design project, completion of which makes a contribution to available knowledge.
 Specific requirements as to courses and projects are programmed in consultation with the candidate at the time of admission and will include courses on the 400 level as specified below (page 47).

 The qualifying examinations will require competence in Chemical Engineering and related fields.
-It is expected that the student will be prepared in the following areas, the metes and bounds of which are described by the following courses in this Graduate Catalog: - 1.
-Materials ChE 222. - 2.
-Thermodynamics ChE 211.
+It is expected that the student will be prepared in the following areas, the metes and bounds of which are described by the following courses in this catalog:

+- 1. Materials ChE 222.

+- 2. Thermodynamics ChE 211.

-3. Kinetics - ChE 212.
+- 3. Kinetics ChE 212.

+- 4. Heat Transfer and Fluid Flow ChE 223.

+- 5. Transport Phenomena ChE 224.

-- 4. Heat Transfer and Fluid Flow ChE 223. - Advanced Unit Operations Laboratory ChE 312.
-Design of Chemical Equipment and Plants ChE 241.
-7. Instrumentation - ChE 225.
+- 6. Design of Chemical Equipment and Plants ChE 241.

+- 7. Instrumentation ChE 225.

-- 8. Advanced Chemical Engineering Problems ChE 226. - A specific unit operations course from the following group: (a) Adsorption - ChE 217.
+- 8. Advanced Chemical Engineering Problems ChE 226.

+- 9. A specific unit operations course from the following group:

+- (a) Adsorption ChE 217.

 - (b) Petroleum Refining ChE 220.

 - (c) Absorption and Extraction ChE 227.

 - (d) Distillation ChE 228.

 - (e) Catalysis ChE 246.